Specification

 • JSON: single-line, original keys, raw values, for programs and logs

-• YAML: multi-line, keys stripped, values formatted, for human inspection
+• YAML: multi-line, formatting suffixes stripped, values formatted, for human inspection

-• Plain: single-line logfmt, keys stripped, values formatted, for compact scanning
+• Plain: single-line logfmt, formatting suffixes stripped, values formatted, for compact scanning

 • All formats protect secrets automatically